How Full Nodes Receive Blocks

 </Note>

-The [RaptorCast](/monad-arch/consensus/raptorcast) protocol is a new method of one-to-many
+The [RaptorCast](/monad-arch/consensus/raptorcast) protocol is a novel method of one-to-many

 block propagation that uses an erasure-coded two-level broadcast tree to propagate large blocks